-A vertical upward force is applied to the centroid of the object.
+A vertical upward force is applied to the centroid of the object~\cite{brown1994novel}.
 Changing the counterweight ratio to the object's weight can simulate an arbitrary gravity environment.
-The third method is less accurate than the second solution because the force is not controlled, but it is the most straightforward mechanism.
+The third method is less accurate than the second solution because the force is not actively controlled.
+However, the mechanical setup and control are more straightforward.

-This paper presents a development of the indoor testbed, which can change the inclination angle of the field and reproduce various uneven terrains for space robotic experiments.
-The entire system is realized in a cost- and space-saving manner by means of the counterweighting solution for the gravity compensation and integration of the CoreXY mechanism \cite{corexy} on the ceilings of the outer frame.
+This paper focuses on developing the indoor testbed, which can change the inclination angle of the field and reproduce various uneven terrains for space robotic experiments.
+The entire system is realized in a cost- and space-saving manner by means of the counterweighting solution for the gravity compensation and integration of the CoreXY mechanism~\cite{corexy} on the ceilings of the outer frame.
 This mechanism is used to actively track the moving robot's horizontal position, which helps sustain the cable of the counterweight (i.e., the direction of the gravity offload) always vertical while the robot moves.